tago-io/tagocore-docs/docs/plugins/create/getting-started.md

 ### Installing your Plugin

 Your Plugin is ready.
 It doesn't do anything, but it can already be installed in TagoCore.
-Since you already have created your Plugin in TagoCore's default Plugin folder, all you have to do is restart TagoCore.
+Since you already have created your Plugin you need to install it [Manually](/plugins/install/manually).

 Once you do so, you should see something like this as soon as the application starts: